Chartway Group is a Kent-based development and construction group providing services to deliver improved communities and environments.

-Artist, Kerry Lemon, who has worked for clients including The National Trust and the BBC, led the consultation day alongside public arts consultants, FrancisKnight.
+Artist Kerry Lemon, who has worked for clients including The National Trust and the BBC, led the consultation day alongside public art consultants, FrancisKnight.

 Ideas and input were received from groups including volunteers for Kent Wildlife Trust, preschool group Brambles, who meet regularly at the park and children from Ashford Beavers Group, who were led in a creative session by Kerry Lemon with the youngsters producing design ideas for park benches.

 The former quarry site at Conningbrook Lakes is to be transformed by a multi-million-pound development of 300 new homes in a lakeside setting, together with the improvement of facilities at the country park to support its existing water-based and running-track leisure facilities.
 Up to three locations have been chosen for public art within the new housing development, with potentially up to seven art installations at Conningbrook Lakes Country Park.

 Laura Knight of FrancisKnight said: “We’ve had lots of really interesting ideas emerging from the consultation, from engaging with the water, structures for the children to climb on, somewhere to sit and admire the view and artworks that respond to the weather.
 We’ve also discussed how artworks might be embedded into the buildings in the new village as we seek to draw the two areas together.”